damap-org/damap-chart/CONTRIBUTING.md

 After that, also make sure to format the code ([see Code Formatting](#code-formatting)).

+## Changelog
+We keep a changelog to keep stakeholders up to date on current changes in DAMAP and to make it easier to maintain custom templates.
+Our changelog workflow is inspired by [here](https://keepachangelog.com/en/1.1.0/#what).
+In short, everytime we finish an issue, we write the changes in an .md changelog file.
+The changes are grouped by release and by type.
+The types are Added, Changed, Deprecated, Removed, Fixed, Security, Template and Resource Files.
+Especially the last two should be a big help to maintainers, since then they can see on first glance, what has changed in the export.
+It is also important to note, that one issue can create multiple entries in the changelog, if this improves readability.

 ## Code Formatting

 This project uses a configured opinionated code formatter [spotless](https://github.com/diffplug/spotless).
 Letting a specific tool take care of the formatting lets developers